 Getting the code/card

-You will then have access to the Google My Business Dashboard for your business.
+You will then have access to the Google Business Profile Dashboard for your business.
 Bravo!
 You now control your business’ information on Google!

 Note: Depending on your browser, the left menu may be hidden.
 You have to click on the hamburger icon to make it appear and have access to the different tabs.